Board of Directors

-Jay T. Flatley – Chairman and Director
+Jay Flatley - Director and Chairman of the Board

-Jay led Illumina as CEO from 1999 until 2016 and now serves as Executive Chairman of the Board of Directors.
+In addition, Jay is Chairman of the Board of Directors of Illumina.
+He led Illumina as CEO from 1999 until 2016, as Executive Chairman through 2019 .
 During his tenure as CEO, he took the company from $1.3 million in sales in 2000 to $2.2 billion in 2015, representing a compound annual growth rate of 64 percent.
 He oversaw the company’s expansion from microarrays into next-generation sequencing with the acquisition of Solexa in 2006, and from research into clinical and applied markets.
 Under his leadership, Illumina was named multiple times to the Deloitte & Touche Fast 50 and Fast 500 lists, as well as to the Forbes 25 Fastest-Growing Tech Companies (2007, 2009 and 2010), the Fortune 100 Fastest-Growing Companies (2010 and 2011) lists, and recognition by MIT Technology Review as the World’s Smartest Company in 2014.

 Jay received a B.A. in economics from Claremont McKenna College and a B.S. and M.S. (summa cum laude) in industrial engineering from Stanford University.

-Peter Longo – Director
+Peter Longo, M.B.A. - Director

 Peter has been a Director for Iridia since April 2017.
 He brings to the company his wealth of experience in management and fundraising in the biotechnology and pharmaceutical fields.
 Peter is a Senior Managing Director of Investments at Connecticut Innovations, Inc. (CI) and has spent over 22 years in numerous roles at CI.
 He is currently responsible for evaluating investment opportunities, structuring investments and monitoring portfolio companies through active board participation.
 His past investments include: Achillion Pharmaceuticals (IPO), Cardium Health (acquired by Centene), CYA Technologies (acquired by enChoice), eTouches (acquired by HGGC), NeuVis (acquired by Rational Software), Nufern (acquired by Rofin-Sinar), SilverSky (acquired by BAE Systems), PCC Technology Group (acquired by Clearview Capital), and Post-N-Track.
 He also serves on the board of the Yale Innovation Fund and serves on the University of Connecticut Patent Review Committee.
 Peter is a certified public accountant and a chartered financial analyst.
 He earned a bachelor’s degree in business administration from the University of Connecticut and holds an M.B.A. from the University of Hartford.
 Peter also served six years in the Connecticut Army National Guard.